Valery Yemelyanov: Life

-Yemelyanov began to accuse a wide range of people of "Zionism", including the ruling elite headed by the General Secretary of the Central Committee of the CPSU Leonid Brezhnev.
-In early 1980, he tried to distribute copies of Dezionization among members of the Politburo of the CPSU Central Committee its secretariat.
-Following an investigation by the Party Control Commission, Yemelyanov was expelled from the CPSU and suspended from work, with the formal reason given being a violation of party discipline by publishing a book abroad.
-On 26 March 1980, he refused to name the people who helped him print the book at a Party Control Commission meeting.
-The Shorter Jewish Encyclopedia connects the expulsion with the fact that Yemelyanov called Leonid Brezhnev a "Zionist".
-Exclusion from the party meant the collapse of his political and public career.
+Yemelyanov began accusing a wide range of individuals of "Zionism," including the ruling elite, headed by General Secretary of the Central Committee of the CPSU Leonid Brezhnev.
+In early 1980, he attempted to distribute copies of Dezionization among members of the Politburo of the CPSU Central Committee and its secretariat.
+Following an investigation by the Party Control Commission, Yemelyanov was expelled from the CPSU and suspended from his post; the formal grounds for this were violation of party discipline by publishing the book abroad.
+From the CPSU Central Committee's perspective, independent publication of the book, especially by a party member, was unacceptable.
+On 26 March 1980, he refused to name the people who helped him publish the book at a Party Control Commission meeting.
+The Shorter Jewish Encyclopedia attributes his expulsion with the fact that Yemelyanov called Leonid Brezhnev a "Zionist."
+His expulsion from the party meant the end of his political and public career.

-On 10 April 1980, Yemelyanov was arrested on charges of murdering and dismembering his wife with an axe, tried, found insane, diagnosed with schizophrenia, and placed in the Leningrad Special Psychiatric Hospital for six years.
-According to a later statement by an observer present at the trial, Yemelyanov's motive for chopping up his wife's body with an axe and burning it at a construction site was suspicions of her collaboration with the Zionists.
+On 10 April 1980, Yemelyanov was arrested on charges of murdering and dismembering his wife with an axe.
+He was convicted, declared insane, diagnosed with schizophrenia, and placed in the Leningrad Special Psychiatric Hospital for six years.
+According to a later statement by a court observer, Yemelyanov's motive for dismembering his wife's body and burning it at a construction site was suspicions of her collaboration with Zionists.

-After leaving the psychiatric hospital in 1986, Yemelyanov joined Dmitri Vasilyev's Pamyat Society and was briefly considered one of its leaders.
-The most influential literature in the society were Yemelyanov's Dezionization and A. M. Ivanov's (Skuratov's) Christian Plague.
-Yemelyanov parted ways with Vasilyev on ideological grounds: Vasilyev believed that the "Zionists" were destroying Christianity in Russia, while Yemelyanov believed that Christianity was imposed on Russia by the "Zionists".
+After his release from the psychiatric hospital in 1986, Yemelyanov joined Dmitri Vasilyev's Pamyat Society and was briefly considered one of its leaders.
+The most influential literature in the society were Yemelyanov's Dezionization and A. M. Ivanov's (Skuratov's) The Christian Plague.
+Yemelyanov parted ways with Vasilyev on ideological grounds: Vasilyev believed that the Zionists were destroying Christianity in Russia, while Yemelyanov believed that Christianity was imposed on Russia by the Zionists.

-At the end of 1987, Yemelyanov founded the Pamyat World Anti-Zionist and Anti-Masonic Front.
+In late 1987, Yemelyanov founded the Pamyat World Anti-Zionist and Anti-Masonic Front.

-In late 1989, Yemelyanov became an open adherent of neo-paganism.
-At that time, together with Alexander Belov's Gorits Fighting Club, he created the Moscow Pagan Community, the first neo-pagan community in Moscow, and adopted the neo-pagan name Velemir.
+Since late 1989, Yemelyanov had been an open adherent of neo-paganism.
+At that time, together with Alexander Belov's Slavic Gorits Wrestling Club, he co-founded the Moscow Slavic Pagan Community, the first neo-pagan society in Moscow, and adopted the neo-pagan name Velemir.
 In 1990, Belov expelled Yemelyanov and his supporters, including Alexey Dobrovolsky (Dobroslav), from the community for political radicalism.

-In 1991, Yemelyanov became one of the founders of the "Slavic Council".
-In 1992, he declared himself "Chairman of the World Russian Government," but in the early 1990s, his organization only had a few dozen members who had their own military-sports club in Moscow.
-It is assumed that their activities were financed from Arab countries.
+In 1991, Yemelyanov became one of the founders of the Slavic Council.
+In 1992, he declared himself "Chairman of the World Russian Government," but in the early 1990s, his organization's membership consisted of only a few dozen people who ran their own military-sports club in Moscow.
+It is alleged that their activities received financing from Arab countries.